krzentner/language-world/data/text-davinci-003-old/basic_md/button-press-4.md

+The robot should perform the following steps:
-    - When the robot's gripper is not vertically aligned with the button, the robot should put gripper above button.
+    - When the robot's gripper is not near the button, the robot should move the gripper to the left of the button.
+    - When the robot's gripper is near the button, the robot should move the gripper to the front of the button.
-    - When the robot's gripper is vertically aligned with the button, the robot should push button.
+    - When the robot's gripper is in front of the button, the robot should push the button.